w3f/General-Grants-Program/README.md

 ## :wave: Introduction

 As part of our commitment to promoting the Web3 ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **Polkadot, Kusama and Substrate**.
-For more information about the Web3 Foundation please visit the [About page](https://web3.foundation/about/) of our website.
+For more information about the Web3 Foundation please visit the [About page](https://web3.foundation/about/) on our website.

 **Only apply via the General Grants Program if:**